Rule 3745-4-03 | Qualified data collectors.

 (1) Level 1 requirements.

-(a) An individual may obtain level 1 QDC status by documenting completion of a basic water quality monitoring program designed for public awareness and education.
-Successful completion of a level 1 training from a QDC trainer approved by the director shall result in automatic approval as a level 1 QDC if the trainee provides name and contact information at the training.
-Individuals automatically approved as level 1 QDCs shall be included on the list of approved QDCs on the credible data website at: http://www.epa.ohio.gov/dsw/credibledata/index.aspx.
+(a) Successful completion of a level 1 training from a QDC trainer approved by the director results in automatic approval as a level 1 QDC if the trainee provides name and contact information at the training.
+Individuals approved as level 1 QDCs will be included on the list of approved QDCs on the credible data website at: https://epa.ohio.gov/divisions-and-offices/surface-water/reports-data/current-qualified-data-collectors-qdc-.

-(b) The director shall determine the acceptability of the basic water quality monitoring training based on factors including, but not limited to, the following:
+(b) Documenting completion of a basic water quality monitoring program designed for public awareness and education.
+The director will determine the acceptability of the basic water quality monitoring training based on factors including, but not limited to, the following:

-(i) Whether the training is affiliated with a national, state or local organization that actively encourages and supports surface water monitoring.
+(i) Whether the training is affiliated with a national, state, or local organization that actively encourages and supports surface water monitoring.

 (ii) Whether the training is affiliated with a program that has maintained, or intends to maintain, data collection efforts spanning more than one year.